 - Add pastina to the broth and simmer until cooked through and the broth is almost completely absorbed, about 7 minutes.
 You may have to add more broth depending on how much has been absorbed.

-- Once the pastina pasta is cooked through, turn off the heat and add one whole egg to the pastina with butter and broth.
+- Once the pastina pasta is cooked through, turn off the heat and add one whole egg to the pan.
 Gently and quickly fold the egg in so that it combines with the stelline pasta and doesn't scramble in too big of pieces.

 - Add butter and cheese and allow them to melt.
 Top with more cheese, salt and black pepper, if desired.